%load_ext autoreload

 [8]:

-line tie geometry max_dist easting northing dist_along_flight_line dist_along_flight_tie flight_interpolation_type tie_interpolation_type flight_height tie_height mistie_0
+line tie geometry max_dist easting northing dist_along_flight_line dist_along_flight_tie flight_interpolation_type tie_interpolation_type mistie_0

 5.5.
 Level lines to ties#